 - a) Security

 All of the personal data we process is processed by our staff in Guernsey.
 However, for the purposes of IT hosting and maintenance your information may be situated outside of the European Economic Area (EEA).
-This will be done in accordance with guidance issued by the Information Commissioner’s Office.
+This will be done in accordance with guidance issued by the Office of The Data Protection Authority, Guernsey.